 - All prerequisite courses (courses without an RNSG prefix) must be successfully completed with a grade of “C” or better.

-- Students will be allowed three (3) attempts to score the required adjusted individual score of 66% or greater on the TEAS exam.
+- The student will be allowed three (3) attempts to score the required adjusted individual score of 66% or greater on the TEAS exam.
 The student is responsible for securing appropriate TEAS exam study resources.
 It is recommended the student wait a minimum of 30 days between each attempt.

 - TEAS scores will be valid for three (3) calendar years.

 Additional requirements for the ASN Program Bridge Pathway option:

 (Prerequisite: None) This course is designed to provide tools to assist students to acquire skills necessary to achieve academic and professional success in their chosen occupational/technical program of study.
 Topics include: Computer Applications/Technology Skills, Getting off to a Good Start, Learning and Personality Styles, Time and Money Management, Study and Test Taking Skills, Stress Management and Wellness, Communication Skills, and Career Exploration.